Charles III: Media image and public opinion

 A 2018 BMG Research poll found that 46 per cent of Britons wanted Charles to abdicate immediately on his mother's death, in favour of William.
 However, a 2021 opinion poll reported that 60 percent of the British public had a favourable opinion of him.
 On his accession to the throne, The Statesman reported an opinion poll that put Charles's popularity with the British people at 42 per cent.
 More recent polling suggested that his popularity increased sharply after he became King.
-As of August 2025, Charles continues to hold majority support with an approval rating of 59 per cent, and 62 percent of the public say "he is doing a good job", according to YouGov.
+On the first anniversary of his reign, a YouGov poll found that 59 per cent of Britons said he was doing a good job.
+The Wall Street Journal wrote that his first year as king had proved "unexpectedly popular".
+As of July 2026, Charles continued to hold majority support, with an approval rating of 62 per cent, and 68 percent of respondents saying "he is doing a good job", according to YouGov.

 Reaction to press treatment

 In 1994, the German tabloid Bild published nude photos of Charles that were taken while he was vacationing in Le Barroux; they had reportedly been put up for sale for £30,000.
 Buckingham Palace reacted by stating that it was "unjustifiable for anybody to suffer this sort of intrusion".

 Charles, "so often a target of the press, got his chance to return fire" in 2002, when addressing "scores of editors, publishers, and other media executives" gathered at St Bride's Fleet Street to celebrate 300 years of journalism.
 (Note: London's first daily newspaper, the Daily Courant, was published in 1702.)
-Defending public servants from "the corrosive drip of constant criticism", he noted that the press had been "awkward, cantankerous, cynical, bloody-minded, at times intrusive, at times inaccurate, and at times deeply unfair and harmful to individuals and to institutions."
-But, he concluded, regarding his own relations with the press, "from time to time we are probably both a bit hard on each other, exaggerating the downsides and ignoring the good points in each."
+Defending public servants from "the corrosive drip of constant criticism", he noted that the press had been "awkward, cantankerous, cynical, bloody-minded, at times intrusive, at times inaccurate, and at times deeply unfair and harmful to individuals and to institutions".
+However, he concluded, regarding his own relations with the press, "from time to time we are probably both a bit hard on each other, exaggerating the downsides and ignoring the good points in each".